The Linera banner

 Adding GraphQL compatibility

 Finally, we want our application to have GraphQL compatibility.
-To achieve this we need a QueryRoot for intercepting queries and a MutationRoot for introspection queries for mutations.
+To achieve this we need a QueryRoot to respond to queries and a MutationRoot for creating serialized Operation values that can be placed in blocks.

 struct QueryRoot {